Probabilistic Counters for Privacy Preserving Data Aggregation: Probabilistic Counters --- preliminaries

 Note that averaging reduces the variance of the probabilistic counter.
-Remark that ''Stochastic Averaging'' in PCSA algorithm refers to the random choice of the numbers of entities in each group and it slightly differs from the standard averaging solution via Monte Carlo method with groups of equal size.
+Remark that ''Stochastic Averaging'' in PCSA algorithm refers to the random choice of the number of entities in each group, and it slightly differs from the standard averaging solution via the Monte Carlo method with groups of equal size.

+An important conclusion is that we may apply the idea of original PCSA in general to any probabilistic counters.